 The Lighthouse Program

-Lighthouse Advocates will provide survivors and students-at-risk with options for recovery, including assistance with:
+The Lighthouse Program provides survivors and students-at-risk with options for recovery and support, including assistance with:

 - Obtaining medical care